FiloCara/PhD-Thesis/README.md

-# PhD_Thesis: Machine Learning for the improvement of a blow-moulding process
+# Machine Learning for the improvement of a blow-moulding process

+Filippo Cara